aliasnille/papilite/README.en-GB.md

 ## Getting Started

 PAPILITE is open and free to use.
 [Registration](https://papilite.se/#registrera) (in Swedish) is required for use and a maximum of 500 request per day is allowed.
 It's possible to receive up to 5,000 or 10,000 request per day and more possibilities and functions through [donation](https://papilite.se/#priser) (in Swedish).
-It's only a one-time donation.
-The limit for free use of PAPILITE is not written in stone.
-It's possible to have the limit raised with a sufficiently good motivation or similar.
-Be creative!
+After a "one-time donation", you are forever upgraded to the selected package.
+No monthly or annual cost will be added.

+*When you registering you accept the following [terms and conditions](https://papilite.se/Anvandarvillkor-for-PAPAPI-Lite.pdf) (in Swedish)*

 ## Usage